AndrewOlayemi/AndrewOlayemi.github.io/README.md

 The company’s bicycle product portfolio includes Carretera, Paseo, Velo, VTT, and Amarilla.
 The analysis highlights product-level performance, seasonal demand shifts, and year-over-year growth, allowing stakeholders to quickly identify best-selling products, track underperformers, and evaluate market potential across different countries.

+Dashboard Features:

+Sales Sum by Product/Date: Displays total sales for each year and each product, showing which product generated the highest revenue.

+Profit Sum by Product/Date: Visualizes total profit for each year and product.

+Country and Segment by Sales Sum: Breaks down sales performance by country and segment, highlighting which products sold the most within each segment.

+Country and Segment by Profit Sum: Similar to the above, but focused on profit.

+Country by Cost of Goods Sold (COGS): Identifies which countries incurred the highest COGS.

 **Key findings:**
+1. Sales Sum by Product/Date: Paseo generated the highest sales in 2014.

+2. Profit Sum by Product/Date: Paseo was also the most profitable product.
+The data revealed which products require improvement.

+3. Country and Segment by Sales Sum: Sales increased in 2014 across multiple countries, with government purchases contributing the most to overall growth.

+4. Country and Segment by Profit Sum: France achieved the highest profit in 2014.

+5. Country by COGS: The lowest COGS occurred in the third quarter of each year, corresponding with the lowest sales and profits in 2014.

 **Dashboard Overview:**